liuchengxu/liuchengxu.github.io/_posts/2019-12-20-speed-up-vim-python-plugin-using-rust.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ```

-From the profile of Vim/Neovim(`:h profile`), we can consider this as the true enhancement we can feel practially:
+From the profile of Vim/Neovim(`:h profile`), we can consider this as the true enhancement we can feel practically:

 ```
 stats of pure Python fuzzy filter performance: